Karan-purkait/Flower-E-Commerce-Shop/README.md

 # Blossom Bazar

 Welcome to the Flower E-Commerce Shop ,Blossom Bazar, a beautiful online store where you can browse and purchase a wide variety of fresh flowers and floral arrangements.
-This project is a frontend web development endeavor, built using HTML, CSS, and JavaScript.
+This project is a frontend web development endeavor, built using HTML , CSS , and JavaScript.

 ## Features